MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/regulated-multitier-app.md

 The database tier can be configured to use Always On availability groups.
 With this SQL Server configuration, one primary database within a cluster is configured with up to eight secondary databases.
 If an issue occurs with the primary database, the cluster fails over to one of the secondary databases, which allows the application to continue to be available.
 For more information, see [Overview of Always On availability groups for SQL Server][sqlalwayson-docs].

-For other availability topics, see the [availability checklist][availability] in the Azure Architecture Center.
+For more availability guidance, see the [availability checklist][availability] in the Azure Architecture Center.

 ### Scalability